Amruthammm/ToDoListApp_MicroServices/README.md

 5. The application will start running at http://localhost:5000.
 API Endpoints
-GET /todos: Retrieve all todos
-POST /todos: Create a new todo
-PUT /todos/:todo_id: Update an existing todo
-DELETE /todos/:todo_id: Delete a todo
+i) GET /todos: Retrieve all todos ii) POST /todos: Create a new todo iii) PUT /todos/:todo_id: Update an existing todo iv) DELETE /todos/:todo_id: Delete a todo

 6. Authentication
 To access todo endpoints, you need to provide a valid JWT token in the Authorization header.